Plan. Achieve.

 -

-Webinar: Principles of Course Design 10:00am
+Principles of Effective Course Design 1:00pm

-Webinar: Principles of Course Design
+Principles of Effective Course Design

 *Identify situational factors impacting your course.

-*Write your course goals/objectives.
+*Write your learning objectives.

 *Plan your assessments.